sh4m1nx/IT-HelpDesk-Projects/HelpDesk-Labs/Password-Reset-ActiveDirectory/README.md

 - How to safely reset a user’s domain password in Active Directory.
 - The importance of **“User must change password at next logon”** for security.
-- How this task fits into common Tier 1 IT Help Desk workflows.